-1. She makes up one half of the singing duo Chloe X Halle.
-Halle is most known for her duets with older sister Chloe!
-Although they play twins on the small screen, they’re actually two years apart in age (Halle was born in 2000, Chloe in 1998).
-Fun fact: The talented duo recorded the theme song, “Grown,” for the televesion series Grown-ish, dropped their debut album The Kids Are Alright in March 2018, and performed at both the 2019 Grammy Awards and the 2019 Super Bowl halftime show!
+Halle gained notoriety for her duets with older sister Chloe Bailey, which they would upload to YouTube.
+Although they play twins on Freeform’s Grown-ish, they’re actually two years apart in age (Halle was born in 2000, Chloe in 1998).
+Fun fact: The talented duo recorded the theme song, “Grown,” for the television series!
+In April 2016, they dropped their debut EP, Sugar Symphony, and released their first full-length album, The Kids Are Alright, in March 2018.
+Showing off their musical prowess even more, Chloe and Halle performed at both the 2019 Grammy Awards and the 2019 Super Bowl halftime show.

 2. Chloe is proud of her natural hair

 Chloe, a Black American woman, often rocks her natural hair online and in-person, and she thanks her mother for that.
 “I definitely have to give props to my mom for [growing my confidence in wearing natural hairstyles],” the “Do It” songstress told Teen Vogue in 2021.
 “Because ever since I was about three years old, I’ve had locs.
 I’ve grown up in Atlanta, Georgia, and I thought nothing was really different with my hair from the other kids.”
 She added that she “realized early on in the industry” that having locs wasn’t the norm.
 “But I feel like when you are confident with yourself, and you own it, then everyone else has to catch up to that,” she pressed.
 “And I’m so grateful to be given a platform as a young Black woman with locs.”